Gladigator/loganath87.github.io/_posts/2025-12-27-bug-bounty-checklist.md

 - ✅ **Essential Tools Reference**
 - ✅ **Quick Payloads Library**

-Perfect for bug bounty hunters, pentesters, and security researchers who want to ensure thorough coverage of all vulnerability types.
+Perfect for bug bounty hunters, pentesters and security researchers who want to ensure thorough coverage of all vulnerability types.

 ---